The top 10 occupations nominated by Ontario

 In addition, the program issued its second nomination under its Entrepreneur stream.
 By the end of 2021, 32 other applicants were in the stream’s compliance monitoring process.
-This included nine applicants living in Ontario and working to establish their business.
-Moreover, the OINP anticipated that these 32 Entrepreneur stream candidates will invest over $25.2 million dollars and hire 133 Ontarians.
+This included nine applicants living in Ontario and working to establish their businesses.
+Moreover, the OINP anticipated that these 32 Entrepreneur stream candidates would invest over $25.2 million dollars and hire 133 Ontarians.

 About the Ontario Immigrant Nominee Program